The Rose Bay to Watsons Bay walk is one of the most scenic coastal walking tracks in Sydney Harbour National Park.

-Part of this walking trail is the Hermitage Foreshore Track that runs from Bayview Hill Rd (just north of Rose Bay) to Nielsen Park.
+Part of this walking trail is the Hermitage Foreshore Track which runs between Bayview Hill Rd (just north of Rose Bay) to Nielsen Park in Vaucluse.

-The walk starts in Rose Bay, but of course you can start from Watsons Bay at the other side too.
-It’s very convenient that you can park your car at either side and catch a ferry back to where you started.
+It’s convenient that you can park your car at either side and catch a ferry back to where you started.
 Ferries run frequently between Rose Bay and Watsons Bay.

 The walking trail to Watsons Bay starts at Rose Bay ferry wharf.
 From there, simply make your way to the north end of Rose Bay beach, past Lyne Park and Tingira Memorial Park.